paultag/caseflow/doc/test/test-plan.md

 ## Functional Tests

-- When a non-existed case ID (BFKEY) is used with base URL, the user gets an error
+- When a non-existent case ID (BFKEY) is used with base URL, the user gets an error
 - When a case is not certifiable, the user gets an error
 - When attempting to view a paper case (no eFolder), the user gets an error
+- Login
+  - When going to any URL, the user is presented with a login screen if they have not logged in
+  - A user is able to login with a VACOLS username and password
+  - When a username is invalid, the user cannot login and gets an error message
+  - When a password is invalid (with the corresponding username), the user cannot login and gets an error message
+  - After a user logs in, they will not have to login again unless cookies are cleared in their browser
 - Start page
   - Missing VBMS dates (NOD, SOC, Form 9), 'Not Found' is shown
   - Missing VBMS dates (SSOC 1 - 5), 'Not Found' is shown